deskvox/deskvox/README.md

     $ make

-After this step, the DeskVOX application will be located in build/vox-desk/src, the static Virvo library in build/virvo/virvo, the vview test application in build/virvo/tools/vview and the vconv conversion tool in build/virvo/tools/vconv.
+After this step, the DeskVOX application will be located in `build/vox-desk/src`, the static Virvo library in `build/virvo/virvo`, the vview test application in `build/virvo/tools/vview` and the vconv conversion tool in `build/virvo/tools/vconv`.

 In order to install DeskVOX and its associated files type:

     $ make install

-DeskVOX will be installed to a default location, which can be modified before installing by editing CMakeCache.txt in build.
+DeskVOX will be installed to a default location, which can be modified before installing by editing `CMakeCache.txt` in your build directory.

 On Windows, use the generated solution files for Microsoft Visual Studio and build the corresponding targets in the IDE.